By the Edwiser Team. Updated on May 13, 2020

 The more the number of activities and resources, the more time and RAM the site consumes.
-Instead, it’s a good idea to use folders or experiment with various Moodle tools such as Wiki, Database or the Book module to tackle this issue.
+Instead, it’s a good idea to use folders or experiment with various core activities: Wiki, Database or Books (depending on your LMS) to tackle this issue.

 If the above basic to-do list doesn’t make any difference, it’s time for the technical guys to chip in and dig deeper.

 Checks on the Technical or Server Elements

 The system administrator should attempt to increase the amount of RAM/primary memory.
 This will enable the server to handle more users.